dmjio/miso/README.md

 ### Compilation

-When you're done developing your application, you will want to compile it to JavaScript or Web Assembly for distribution.
-This can be done by acquiring a `GHC` that supports WebAssembly or JavaScript.
+When you're done developing your application, you will want to compile it to Web Assembly or JavaScript for distribution.
+This can be done by acquiring a `GHC` that supports Web Assembly or JavaScript.
 We recommend acquiring these backends using `GHCUp` or `Nix`.

 > [!TIP]
 > For new Haskell users we recommend using [GHCup](https://www.haskell.org/ghcup/) to acquire the [WASM](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/wasm.html) and [JS]() backends.